-Morocco is projected to become the major player in securing the world’s food security as well as combating starvation globally because of the continuous growing of food demand and population increase.
+Morocco is projected to become the major player in securing the world’s food security as well as combating starvation globally because of the continuous growth of food demand and population increase.

-Earlier, a research conducted by the Arizona State University highlighted phosphorus “a dwindling nutrient essential for food growth”.
-Entitled “Secure Food and Water Supply Depend on Phosphorus”, the research linked food security with the availability of phosphorus which is an element found in phosphate.
+Its title “Secure Food & Water Supply Depend on Phosphorus”, the exploration connected nourishment security with the accessibility of phosphorus which is a component found in phosphate.

-The Cherifien Office of Phosphates (Office Cherifian des Phosphates, OCP), which was founded in August 7, 1920 in Morocco and transformed into a joint-stock company (OCP) in 2008, is the world’s largest exporter of raw phosphate, phosphoric acid and phosphate fertilizers.
+Established on August 7, 1920, in Morocco, the Cherifien Office of Phosphates or Office Cherifian des Phosphates, OCP changed into a business entity (OCP) in 2008, is the world’s biggest exporter of crude phosphate, phosphoric corrosive and phosphate manures.